zarinplus/docs/README.md

 	};
 	</script>

-#### Javascript Callback Onclick
+#### Javascript Callback On click

-OR call the emtiyaz_callback() method then a conversion happens on click.
+Call the emtiyaz_callback() method when a conversion happened, For example when user click on _Register_ button.

+**_Attention:Callback via Javascript is not secure._**

 	<script type="text/javascript" src="https://static.emtiyaz.app/js/tracking.js"></script>
 	<button onclick="emtiyaz_callback('')">Register</button>

 <a name="callback-via-p2p"></a>
-### Setup Callback Via P2P
+### Callback Via API Endpoint

-Callback via P2P API is too secure, We recommend implement this method instead of javascript callback.
+Callback via API endpoint is too secure, We recommend implement this method instead of javascript callback.

 #### API Endpoint

-Get your {Private Token} from your partner bidder account (User settings) and replace it in URL.
+Get your {Private Token} from your partner account _(User settings)_ and replace it in URL.

 	https://callback.emtiyaz.app/{Private Token}

 #### Body

-We send these parameters on your offer's landing page via GET method please send them back to our endpoint.
+We add **mt_click_id** parameter to your offer's landing page via GET method please send it back to our endpoint.

+**_Attention: You can store mt_click_id value to their users cookie by youself or just add javascript tag to your landing page_**

-Send these parameters to the endpoint via GET or POST request.
+Callback these parameters to the endpoint via GET or POST request When conversion happened.

 	{
 		"mt_click_id" : "80ee0fd84e32442122d68ce9bd3df1454f577a97",